 But, Appleby in Westmorland is so much more than that, and that horse fair weekend is such a small window of time in the year.
 The rest of the year it remains a great place to visit.
 History, interesting buildings, shops, restaurants and good walking.

 Built within a great loop of the River Eden it is surrounded by mountains, open countryside, riverside beauty, but let’s look within.
 I should know, I lived near here for over 3 years.

-The Town History
+The History Of Appleby

-In the days of pre 1974, with the old county boundaries, the town was simply called Appleby.
+In the days pre 1974, with the old county boundaries, the town was simply called Appleby.
 It was the capital town of the county of Westmorland before all the changes.

 That past goes far back beyond the Norman Conquest of the 11th Century from when it was made the main market town of Westmorland.
 With a history that long you can imagine it has connections with some famous historical names.